Led the MA Hold against the first Trump Travel Ban

 Where's the fight today?

 I've been so happy with the way the media has paid attention to this issue, and I think people get energized when they understand what's going on.

 Trump calls the media "the evil opposition," yet journalists are trained to ask for the facts and communicate them to the greater public.

 The story of these people getting arrested in the Lawrence office went national because people realize there are incredibly lovely, hardworking people whose lives are getting ripped apart.
 I actually had a conversation today with somebody on Facebook who didn't know that US citizens can be arrested and detained or that people who are married to US citizens can be arrested, detained, and deported.
-It was news to him and we as all the people coming to work on behalf of the immigrants energize immigration attorneys.
+It was news to him and all the people coming to work on behalf of the immigrants has energized immigration attorneys.

 Do you worry you will lose momentum and things will normalize?

 When the travel ban hit, 1,000 people showed up within an hour and a half of the call for protestors.
 I don't think we're normalizing and I don't think that we're losing energy.
 Each time they arrest somebody unfairly or target people unfairly, we will come back at them and we have lawyers and people who want to donate their time to this.
 We haven't even begun to exhaust the pro bono efforts of these large law firms.
 No one's giving up, and not only that, we're looking for ways to sue.